kevinyswong/kevinyswong.github.io/index.md

   straight beeline, hopping over merchandise racks and fences and trenches and definitely over the land mines to catch a glimpse of what my once-facial expression had inspired.
-I admire that photo as if it were my own face, so vain am I, only one connection removed.
+I admire that photo as if it were my own face, so vain am I, only one degree separated.
 Well, there was actually one occasion when I was almost photographed.
 My birth year is closer in time to the Civil War than the Great Depression; don't get me started on how many struggles I've seen in my lifetime or about being drafted twice, but Dorothea Lange almost caught me